openearth/xbeach-docs/docs/xbeach_manual.rst

 Stationary solver
 ^^^^^^^^^^^^^^^^^

 In the stationary solver the wave energy and roller energy balances are solved line by line, from the seaward boundary landward.
-For each line the automatic timestep is computed and the quasi-time-dependent balance according to equation :eq:`stationary-advec` is solved until convergence or the maximum number of iterations is reached, after which the solver moves to the next line.
+For each line the automatic timestep is computed and the quasi-time-dependent balance is solved until convergence or the maximum number of iterations is reached, after which the solver moves to the next line.

 The iteration is controlled by the parameters :par:`maxiter` and :par:`maxerror`.